asemposki/SAMBA/README.md

 # BAND Bayesian Model Mixing: Expansions of Toy Models
-Tentatively deemed the 'Bayesian Fremkit', this repo stores the class structures and test code to perform BMM on two expansions in a toy model setting.
+This repo stores the class structures and test code to perform BMM on two expansions in a toy model setting.

 Current files: